 I immediately pulled out into the next lane in a panic.
 Fortunately, there was a small gap in the relentless traffic.
 I waved a Texan hello to the guy behind me who, luckily, didn't hit me and was kind enough to let me out as he gave me the one-fingered wave.

 I pushed the windshield washer button repeatedly and which gave me a moon-shaped view to continue around the block, when I saw Miss J come out of the store.
 I pulled next to the curb to pick her up knowing there would fireworks about the condition of the car.

 Totally engrossed with the velvet box in her hand, she slid across the leather seat to show me her latest purchase.
 "Oh, thank goodness I was able to find this little trinket for Bob's birthday."
 She positively radiated with the joy of the moment.
 I tried not to stare too long at the ten thousand dollar price tag, mentally comparing the amount to my annual salary.

 I checked the side mirror and eased into the stream of traffic, pulling the Cadillac away from the curb and made a point to avoid Miss Jeanie's eyes.
 There was no need to point out the damage to the car, speckled with patches of spattered concrete.
 When I started to explain how it happened, she interrupted.

-My one-bedroom guest house was perfect, located at the far edge of the driveway on the direct path to the big house.
-In no time at all, my house became the place where visitors and solicitors stopped to checked in on the availability of the missus.
-My duties as gate keeper was only the beginning of other things to come.
+My one-bedroom guest house was on the far edge of the driveway; a direct path to the big house and became the stopping point for visitors and solicitors to check on the availability of the missus.
+My duty as gate keeper was only the beginning of more to come.

 © 2013 Peg Cole